How counselling helps with depression

 Depression can make people withdraw or put on a face.

 In counselling, you do not need to be more positive, more motivated or more okay than you are.
-A consistent, respectful therapeutic relationship, the experience of being met honestly week after week, can help you feel less alone while you work out what you need.
+A consistent, respectful therapeutic relationship, the experience of being met honestly week after week, often helps you feel less alone while you work out what you need.
 That might sound simple.
-In practice it can be one of the most valuable parts of the process.
+In practice it is often the most valuable part of the process.

 It can reach deeper roots